GSA/search-gov-website/status.md

 We will be doing planned maintenance between 3pm and 6pm ET today, February 6, 2024.
 We do not anticipate any interruptions to service.
 Please reach out to search@gsa.gov if you encounter any issues.

 <img src="{{ site.url }}/img/usa-icons/error_outline.svg" style="margin-bottom: -.25rem;" alt="Alert icon">&nbsp;&nbsp; Planned Maintenance<br />
-We will also be doing planned maintenance between 8pm and 11pm ET Tuesday, February 6 and Wednesday, Wednesday, February 7, 2024.
+We will also be doing planned maintenance between 8pm and 11pm ET Tuesday, February 6 and Wednesday, February 7, 2024.
 We anticipate some interruption in service for all sites.
 Over the course of the maintenance window, up to 25% of requests may fail.
 We will be working hard to further limit the possible impact.

 ## Recent Events